Tetsuuya/CEREBRX_SCHOOL_MY_PROGRESS/DORM_DEAN/DORM_DEAN_CHANGES.md

-# Dorm Dean System - Complete Code Changes Report (Wednesday to Friday)
+# Dorm Dean System - GATEPASS

-This document provides a comprehensive, file-by-file comparison of all the changes made to the **Dorm Dean** system, covering **Wednesday's session** (initial role separation) and **Thursday/Friday's session** (performance pagination, search, and visibility adjustments) relative to the original `BACKUP` state.

 All file changes are listed in sequential order from the top of the file to the bottom (by line numbers).